Last Updated on December 6, 2023 by Sharon Advik

 When used with Movie Servo AF, issues in motion are reliably and smoothly tracked; once the EOS 80D locks focus, it doesn’t let go.

-With a 270° vertical rotation and a 175° horizontal rotation range, the Vari-angle Touch Screen 3.0 inch Clear View LCD monitor II that comes with the EOS 80D camera allows users to shoot still images and films at a variety of high and low angles.
+With a 270° vertical rotation and a 175° horizontal rotation range, the Vari-angle Touch Screen 3.0 inch Clear View LCD monitor II with the EOS 80D camera allows users to shoot still images and films at various high and low angles.

 The EOS 80D’s LCD shines at moviemaking at practically any number of tips and positions, making it simple to produce excellent movies of athletes on the field, children in the park, documentary interviews, and more.